 Firstly, if you rely on your utility model against an infringer but fail to prove that the utility model is validly registered, it will be revoked.

 Secondly, if you register your utility model, anyone can challenge the validity of the utility model by demanding a trial for invalidation.
-In this trial, a substantive search will be done to identify whether or not the invention is novel.
+In this trial, a substantive search will be done to identify whether the invention is novel.
 If the invention is novel and no prior art is discovered, your utility model will be considered validly registered.
 However, failing to prove that the utility model was validly registered will lead to the right being revoked.

 Can utility model grants and applications be opposed?